 I can’t live without pizza, fries and sushi! 🍕🍟🍣

 Diabetes burnout: what do you think about it?
 Personal experience?
 Any advice on how to cope with it?

-I experienced diabetes burnout in 2013 when my diabetes officially became “an adult”.
-I was overwhelmed that I am so young, and I already live with type 1 for 18 years.
-I was sad that diabetes will stay with me for the rest of my life.
+I experienced diabetes burnout in 2013 when my diabetes officially became an “adult”.
+I was overwhelmed to be so young, and already living with Type 1 for 18 years.
+I was sad that diabetes would stay with me for the rest of my life.
 I wanted to do something about this situation.
-My diabetologist noticed that I am acting differently and that my blood sugars are worse.
-He was the one to suggest a psychotherapy and helped me get on my feet.
+My diabetologist noticed that Iwas acting differently and that my blood sugars were worse.
+He was the one to suggest a psychotherapy and helped me get back on my feet.
 I had professional support, but I wanted to do something more.
 I wanted to change my perspective on diabetes and that’s how I started my blog.
 Sharing my problems, hopes and dreams helped me understand that I am not alone.
-I started to be active within polish diabetes community and that’s how my journey started…
+I started to be active within polish diabetes communities, and that’s how my journey began…

 If your diabetes was a song?

-NO ☺ I thought I would never say it, but I think that it brought me so many amazing people, opportunities and moments to my life, that I just can’t live without it.
+NO ☺ I never thought I would never say, but I think that it brought so many amazing people, opportunities and moments to my life, that I just couldn’t live without it.
 I am not diabetes, but diabetes is a part of me, and it made me who I am today!

 Social media profiles: